Have you ever wanted to synchronize shifts in Microsoft Teams to evens in Outlook calendars? This is how you can do that!

 Then I want get all the shifts for everybody starting from today.
 I will not synchronize shifts that are older.

-In the below example of List all shifts.
-I’ve limited the number of shifts to 50.
-But this can of course be increased.
+In the below example of List all shifts, I’ve limited the number of shifts to 50.
+But this can of course be increased if you need to synchronize shifts beyond the first 50.
 It will just depend on how much you have to schedule and how many shifts you want to synchronize.

 I’m also not interested in anything in the past.
 So I will restrict the action by setting the From start time using the utcNow function.

 Get the calendars